ivnsmirnov/navio-docs-common/dev/ros.md

 Continue <a href="https://asciinema.org/a/1i915k6h2b0i9sf02mwom7qu8?t=4:01" target="_blank">watching the tutorial</a> for this step.

+!!! tip
     You always can look more thoroughly on [ROS wiki](http://wiki.ros.org/) to get a better understanding of its concepts.